yashankkothari/My-Obsidian-Repo/Obsidian/College/Sem 6/Notes/Information Security/Module 5.md

 ## I. Introduction & Objectives

-*   This lecture focuses on the intersection of computer security, legal frameworks, and ethical considerations.
 *   **Chapter 11 Objectives:**
     1. Understand **copyrights, patents, and trade secrets** for software protection.
     2. Recognize how **information differs** from traditional assets.